DouglasFireDept/Constitution/6-article.md

 ### Section 1: Chief

 It shall be the duty of the chief to take full control of the entire department at all fires, parades, disasters, or any event requiring emergency assistance from our department.
 To have general supervision of all fire department property, and at all times to perform such other duties as may be required of the chief by law or by the village or rural boards.
 It shall be the duty of the chief to see a record of all fires and alarms and submit these to the State Fire Marshall and State Forestry Service.
 In the absence of the president, the chief shall preside at the meetings.
-The chief must be Fire Fighter I certified.
+The chief shall be Fire Fighter I certified.

 ### Section 2: Assistant Chief

 The assistant chief shall, in the absence of the chief, perform the duties of the chief.
-The assistant chief must be Fire Fighter I certified.
+The assistant chief shall be Fire Fighter I certified.

-### Section 3: Captains
+### Section 3: Captain(s)

-The duties of the captains shall be under the direction of the chief, or assistant chief, to supervise the operation of equipment at the scene of the call.
-In the absence of the chief and in the absence of the first captain, the second captain will perform these duties.
+The duties of the captain(s) shall be under the direction of the chief, or assistant chief, to lead fire fighters both on scene and at the station.
+The captain(s) are responsible for the initial strategies, personnel safety, and the overall activities of the fire fighters.
+The captain(s) are responsible to lead fire fighters to complete assigned objectives at the emergency scene and to supervise the operation of equipment.
+The captain(s) will oversee routine and preventive maintenance of all apparatus and equipment.
+In addition, the captain(s) will provide training to members regarding the apparatus operations and usage of equipment.
+The captain(s) shall be Fire Fighter I certified.

-### Section 4: Lieutenant
+### Section 4: Lieutenant(s)

-The duties of the lieutenant shall be under the direction of the captains.
-The lieutenant shall, in the absence of the first captain and in the absence of the second captain, perform the duties of the captains.
+The duties of the lieutenant shall be under the direction of the captain(s) to assist them in their duties.

 ### Section 5: Safety Officer

-It shall be the duties of the safety officer to  manage the risks that fire fighters take at emergencies.
-The safety officer must be EMS certified.
+It shall be the duties of the safety officer to manage the risks and watch for unsafe practices at emergency or training events.
+The safety officer has the authority to halt any unsafe firefighting activity.
+The safety officer shall maintain current an EMS certification.

 ### Section 6: President